Bare metal servers typically provide more powerful and consistent performance to virtual machines.

 At its most basic, server performance is how much you can get out of your computer for the tasks you need doing.
 Various factors, from both hardware and software, can impact the performance of a server.
 Lower performance can cause a reduction in productivity or bad user experience.
 For example, a poorly performing game server can translate into latency, experienced by the gamer as hiccups or lag in their game.

-Bare metal refers to the literal physical machine, also known as a dedicated bare-metal server.
-A bare-metal server is dedicated to a single client known as a “tenant”.
+Bare metal server refers to the literal physical machine, also known as a dedicated bare metal server.
+A bare metal server is dedicated to a single client known as a “tenant”.
 Bare metal can process more data than any other solution precisely because you can allocate all of the server’s resources to your dynamic workload.
+To understand when you should use bare metal servers, check out our guide on where bare metal hosting makes sense.

 Various factors, from both hardware and software, can impact the performance of a server.
 While VMs offer businesses a lot of benefits through their flexibility, they are often prone to latency due to two main factors: the “hypervisor tax” and the “noisy neighbor” effect.